Back to Tips

 Does Replay work on Power cards?

-Can Hidden Gem target the same card twice?
+Can target the same card twice?

 Yes.
-If you play Hidden Gem multiple times and it randomly targets the same card, the Replay values stack.
+If you play multiple times and it randomly targets the same card, the Replay values stack.
 A card with Replay 2 that receives another Replay 2 has Replay 4 (plays 5 times total).
 This is rare but extremely powerful when it happens.

-Is Scrawl better than Apotheosis?
+Is better than Apotheosis?

 They solve different problems.
-Apotheosis provides permanent value across the entire combat (every card is upgraded).
-Scrawl provides a single explosive turn of draw.
-In most runs, Apotheosis has higher total impact because it affects every card play for the rest of the fight.
-Scrawl is better in decks that need to find specific combo pieces on a critical turn.
+Apotheosis provides permanent value across the entire combat (every card is upgraded). provides a single explosive turn of draw.
+In most runs, Apotheosis has higher total impact because it affects every card play for the rest of the fight. is better in decks that need to find specific combo pieces on a critical turn.